 It’s hard, then, to think that this begins even when they are small.
 But what sometimes seems funny and cute (full disclosure, I’ve often laughed at kids’ bad behavior—on the inside), can quickly turn into obnoxiously bad behavior.
 Because we know even GR8 parents need tips every once in a while, here are six behavior problems that may seem small at first but shouldn’t be ignored.

-Why it shouldn’t be ignored: It’s not unusual for kids to get super excited about things and want to tell you right away.
+Why it shouldn’t be ignored: Kids interrupting is normal.
+They often get super excited about things and want to tell you right away.
 Or have an urgent question they want to ask.
-But letting them interrupt your conversations doesn’t teach them how to be considerate of others or to entertain themselves when you are busy.
+It’s okay if it’s an emergency or there is a situation that needs your attention.
+It’s not okay if they are acting out of jealousy, showing off, or seeking attention.
+Letting them interrupt your conversations doesn’t teach them how to be considerate of others or to entertain themselves when you are busy.

 As a result, they often think they are entitled to other people’s attention and won’t be able to handle the frustration if they have to wait their turn to talk to someone.
 Better to handle this issue as soon as you notice it, to avoid a possible public temper tantrum.

-A GR8 way to stop it: The next time you are going to make a call or talk with a friend, tell your child ahead of time that they need to be quiet and not interrupt you.
-Then help them settle into an activity or let them play with a special toy.
+A GR8 way to stop it: The best way to deal with interruptive behavior is to prevent it.
+The next time you are going to make a call or talk with a friend, tell your child ahead of time that they need to be quiet and not interrupt you.
+Give them a special toy or book, engage them in a quitet activity to keep your child from disrupting you.
 If they try to get your attention, let them know to wait until you are finished.
 You can also encourage them to politely ask for your attention by saying “Excuse me” instead of just butting in.

 Why it shouldn’t be ignored: Telling your child over and over to do something they don’t want to do sends the message that they don’t have to listen to you.
+In addition, it sets up a bad pattern of communication between you and your child.
 They may think that they, not you, are in charge.
 Constant reminders just train them to wait for the next time you tell them instead of doing it the first time you ask them to.

 A GR8 way to stop it: Instead of talking to your child from across the room, walk over to them and tell them what you want them to do.
 Have them look at you when you’re talking and have them respond to let you know they’ve heard you.
 Get their attention by saying their name and touching their shoulder.
 That way, they can’t say they didn’t hear you.